flowdock/oulu/README.md

 * *PORT* - IRC server port (optional, default value: chosen by foreman)
 * *FLOWDOCK_DOMAIN* - where's your Flowdock at? (optional, default value: flowdock.com)

+## Deploying to Flowdock's server environments

+There's a separate repository with deployment scripts and instructions.